Building Trust with Clients from the First Meeting: Scripts + Touchpoint Systems

 Metric Definition Benchmark Why it matters

 Response Time First reply speed.
-5 to 15 min Fast replies lower anxiety and stop second-guessing after the meeting.
+15 to 60 minutes during business hours; next business morning after hours.
+Fast replies lower anxiety and stop second-guessing after the meeting.

 Touchpoints Contacts in 14 days.
 8 to 12 More small updates build predictability without resorting to spam.